OpenVidu/openvidu.io-docs/docs/home/index.md

 <hr>

 <p style="font-size: 18px; color: #7a7a7a; margin-top: 30px; padding: 4px;">
 OpenVidu is a platform to facilitate the addition of video calls in your web or mobile application.
 It provides a complete stack of technologies very easy to integrate in your application.
-Our main goal is to allow developers to add real-time communications to their apps very fast and with low impact in their code
+Our main goal is to allow developers to add real-time communications to their apps very fast and with low impact in their code.
 </p>

 <div class="container">